On the dynamics of endomorphisms of affine surfaces: Local normal forms

 \chapter{Local normal forms}

 Let $X_0$ be an affine surface and $f$ a dominant endomorphism over a field $\k$.
-Since everything is defined over a finitely generated field over the prime subfield of $\k$, we can suppose that $\k$ is a subfield of $\C_v$, which is a complete algebraically closed field.
-We show that the existence of this eigenvaluation allows one to find an attracting fixed point at infinity and a local normal form at this fixed point.
+We show that the existence of this eigenvaluation allows one to find a fixed point at infinity and a local normal form at this fixed point, in most cases this fixed point will also be attracting.